This article has been reviewed by Wego‘s editorial team to ensure that the content is up to date & accurate.

 90-day stay period

-For nationals of the countries listed below, the waiver will be valid for 180 days from the date of issuance and entitle its holder to spend up to 90 days in Qatar, during either a single trip or on multiple trips:
+For nationals of the countries listed below, the waiver will be valid for 180 days from the date of issuance and entitles its holder to spend up to 90 days in Qatar, during either a single trip or on multiple trips:

 30-day stay period

-For citizens of the following countries, a visa-free stay of 30 days is allowed from the date of issuance and may be extended for another 30 days.
+For citizens of the following countries, a visa-free stay of 30 days is allowed from the date of issuance and may be extended for another 30 days:

 Visa exemption for GCC countries